veeramarni/Oracle-EBusiness-Suite-Clone-Automation/README.md

 Any custom code need to be placed in the `custom_lib` suffix with Environment name.

 If the script fails with any error, it sends notification with the step number where it is failed.
 After fixing the issue manually, just execute the script again it will continue from failed step (not from first step).

+Note: Older version 12c Below DB and 12.1.x application is in the `version1` branch